 With the team scattered around the world, it is uneasy to offer any benefit apart from additional money.
 Or is it?

 While access to a local sports center is not that attractive to the employee who is working abroad, there are multiple benefits that are both available online and attractive.
 Access to online learning platforms or international insurance is only a glimpse of the benefits that can be offered for employees around the world.
-According to TechJury data, e-learning comes as a great way to keep the employees, as using the online learning platforms increases retention rates up to 60%.
-Also, up to 42% of US organizations reported a revenue increase when implementing e-learning solutions.

-Also, the ability to have on-site training can be extremely attractive for employees who work from abroad – it can be both a great opportunity to meet new people in person and see the world.
+Moreover, the ability to have on-site training can be extremely attractive for employees who work from abroad – it can be both a great opportunity to meet new people in person and see the world.

 Be mindful of cultural differences

-While the business tends to flatten the communication and assume that when there is money involved people will have no problem cooperating.
+While the business tends to flatten the communication and assume that when there is money involved, people will have no problem cooperating.
 Yet it is not so – the cultural differences can hamper the effectiveness of any communication process one wills to conduct.

 The differences can be obvious, like clothing or preferred meals, or more hidden ones, like the approach to time, social distance, or respect.
 Thus, one can behave in the way one considers neutral, while the person from the other part of the world considers it insulting.

 Considering that, when going global with recruitment, the company needs to invest heavily in intercultural training and workshops on mutual understanding in the intercultural teams.
+Building an inclusive environment is equally important.
+Successful global hiring strategies include:

 Also, building a diverse team is actually a good way to boost the company’s performance.
 According to the Builtin data, the companies with racially and ethnically diverse teams are 35% more likely to perform better than the monocultural team.
 Following that, working in international teams can be a mind-freeing experience.